shogoshima/divertidachat-backend/README.md

 ### To see running containers and logs

-docker-compose ps
+docker ps
-docker-compose logs -f backend
+docker logs -f backend